Welcome to Saints Peter & Paul

 Events Calendar

-All the news and time sensitive information… Events Calendar is updated on a weekly basis.
+All the gossip and timely information you need is all here.
+Our Events Calendar page is updated on a weekly basis.
+Be sure to check back often.

 Resources